 Patrollers generally are required to work about 16-20 shifts per season, depending on the length of the season (generally 1 shift/week).
-Shifts for volunteers are Friday evenings, Saturday day, Saturday night, and Sunday day.
+Shifts for volunteers are Friday night, Saturday, and Sunday.
 You may also get credit for certain holidays (ML King Day, Presidents Day, over the Christmas-New Years week, etc.).
 Scheduled team duty days account for about 2/3 of your required shifts, and the rest you choose to work at your convenience.
 You are allowed to trade duty days so there is flexibility in your Schedule.
 You are also welcome to work more shifts per season than are required!

 In order to remain certified, all patrollers must complete refresher courses in CPR, AED, OEC (first aid), and OTH (on-the-hill) procedures each year.
 The CPR/AED refresher takes about 3 hours, and the OEC and OTH refreshers are one weekend day each.
 In addition, patrollers must attend two in-town evening meetings each year — one in the fall and one in the spring.
 Hill patrollers must also be re-certified on the toboggan each year.
 This is accomplished during a regular duty day shift early in the season.